pkmishra/node-perfectapi/readme.md

  - Well-designed APIs
  - Interoperability of APIs between different OS and programming languages

-This Node.js library is the first, and the reference implementation.
+This Node.js library is the reference implementation.
 Others will follow in other languages.
 There are the following components in this reference implementation:

  - Native Node.js access to an API
  - Command-line access to an API
- - Self-hosted server exposing the API via REST+JSON
+ - Self-hosted server exposing the API via JSONP+WebSockets
- - Native proxy access to other PerfectAPIs exposed over REST+JSON
+ - Native proxy access to other PerfectAPIs exposed over JSONP+WebSockets

 Reasons to use PerfectAPI
 -------------------------
 You obtain the following with little or no additional work:

- - expose JSON+REST-based interface to your API
+ - expose JSONP+WebSockets interface to your API
  - expose Command-line-interface (CLI) to your API
- - javascript PerfectAPI binding (call your API directly from javascript)
+ - Javascript binding (call your API directly from javascript)
- - gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many programming languages that have PerfectAPI binding support.
+ - gain the benefit of PerfectAPI bindings, which allow your code to be called from any of the many (FUTURE) programming languages that have PerfectAPI binding support.
  - (FUTURE) automated documentation of your API

 Reasons not to use PerfectAPI